MaSanTM/ISO200-PAM/README.md

 **A PAM 2FA project to the ISO200 class at FATEC Americana.**

-For use, you'll need an **Arch Linux** distribution: https://archlinux.org/download/ the version, is very irrelevant.
+For this, was used **Arch Linux** distribution the version, is not so important.
+You can download it here: https://archlinux.org/download/

 ## $PATH

 The file userLogin.c was created to insert him inside the ```/bin/bash``` directory on distribution.
 As we know, this directory contains all binaries of the system, ie we can run the command direct from the Shell.
 For example:
 ```
 ~$ userLogin
-~$ A Token was sent to your device, insert in [test] to proceed:
+~$ A Token was sent to your device, insert in to proceed:
 ~$
 ```
 And will activate the determinate command for the Two Factor Authentication.
 You can the _.c_ file into the directory simple following the script: